curiousdan/pdfsplitter/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

+Copyright (c) 2025 Daniel Park

 ## Acknowledgments